lucasnunesfe/Complex-Data-Mining/README.md

 Complex Data Mining is a post-graduation course (https://www.ic.unicamp.br/~mdc/) hold by Unicamp University (Brazil), covering subjects such as Data Analysis, Supervised and Unsupervised Learning and Big Data.

-This project is available in Kaggle (https://www.kaggle.com/c/bigquery-geotab-intersection-congestion).
+This case is available in Kaggle (https://www.kaggle.com/c/bigquery-geotab-intersection-congestion).